moltenless/logic-circuits/README.md

-# ⚡💡 LogicCircuits 🔌 (Screenshots are below)
+# ⚡ Logic Circuits 🔌 (Screenshots are below)

-**LogicCircuits** is a Windows desktop application (C#, .NET Framework, Windows Forms) that provides an interactive graphical environment for designing and analyzing combinational logic circuits.
+**Logic Circuits** is a Windows desktop application (C#, .NET Framework, Windows Forms) that provides an interactive graphical environment for designing and analyzing combinational logic circuits.

 Users can drag-and-drop standard logic gates (AND, OR, XOR, NAND, etc.) onto a canvas and connect them with wires to form complete circuits.
 Each gate implements a fundamental Boolean function, combining binary inputs to produce an output.